GeniusStorm/restaurant_app/Readme.txt

 Instructions :

-In order to run the different scenarios for the Restaurant App , diffeerent csv's exist for each case.
+In order to run the different scenarios for the Restaurant App , different csv's exist for each case.

 The following commands need to used to to test each of the cases